 Take peppermint oil.
 Again, I recommend you use dōTERRA essential oil.
 Peppermint oil can reduce muscle spasm or cramps and works well for abdominal pain and discomfort.
 It also helps with nausea.

-If you have tips or strategies on how to include cinnamon in the diet or how to manage/cure IBS, please share in the comments below.
+If you have tips or strategies on how to include cinnamon in the diet or how to manage/cure IBS, please share.

 P.S.
 What are your thoughts?
 Do you want to expand the conversation?
 Share your comments and insights on my Facebook page; Justine Cécile Coaching.